 For short-stay patients, 14 out of 34 facilities vaccinated for the flu above the national average as did 15 out of 34 facilities for pneumonia.
 17 out of 34 SNFs beat the national average of vaccinating long-stay patients while 15 out of 34 facilities did so for pneumonia.

-Reviewing data collected from 34 of the 36 facilities, shows that over half of them vaccinated a higher percentage of their populations in 2020 than they did in 2019.
-For short-stay patients, 55.88% of facilities vaccinated a higher percentage for the flu, and 58.82% of facilities did so for pneumonia, from 2019 to 2020.
+Reviewing data collected from 34 of the 36 facilities shows that over half of them vaccinated a higher percentage of their populations in 2020 than they did in 2019.
+Compared to 2019, for short-stay patients, 55.88% of facilities vaccinated a higher percentage for the flu and 58.82% of facilities did so for pneumonia.

 Sometimes progress isn’t measured by lifting numbers to new heights, but simply stopping the crushing weight of potential catastrophe.This year, the SNF Alliance assisted area hospitals by learning on the fly to treat COVID-19 patients and keep critical ICU beds free for those most in need.
 Add that to the traditional tasks of flu season and it’s not difficult to view the vaccination program as a success.
 None of this would have been possible without the communication and collaboration made possible by the SNF Alliance.
 Sharing resources and expertiseensures that no facility operates in isolation.
 SNFs can rely on the strength of the Nexus Montgomery partnerships to achieve better results than they would on their own.